mlswg/mls-protocol/draft-ietf-mls-protocol.md

 messages, the joiner will need to get a copy of the ratchet tree from some other source.
 (For example, the DS might provide a cached copy.)
-The inclusion of the tree hash in the GroupInfo message means that the source of the ratchet tree need not be trusted to maintain the integrity of tree.
+The inclusion of the tree hash in the GroupInfo message means that the source of the ratchet tree need not be trusted to maintain the integrity of the tree.

 In cases where the application does not wish to provide such an external source, the whole public state of the ratchet tree can be provided in an extension of